Not Wanted on the Voyage

 Not Wanted on the Voyage is a novel by Canadian author Timothy Findley, which presents a magic realist post-modern re-telling of the Great Flood in the biblical Book of Genesis.
 It was first published by Viking Canada in the autumn of 1984, and was a shortlisted finalist for the Governor General's Award for English-language fiction at the 1984 Governor General's Awards.

-The novel has also been adapted for the stage by D. D. Kugler and Richard Rose.

 Plot summary

 The story centres around Dr. Noah Noyes, an authoritarian doctor and father whose obsession with God's law leads him to neglect his family; his wife, Mrs. Noyes, an alcoholic who talks to animals; and Mottyl, Mrs. Noyes's blind cat.
 Noah and Mrs. Noyes have three sons, Shem, Japeth, and Ham.
 Shem is married to Hannah, who spends a great deal of time with Dr. Noyes.
 Japeth is married to Emma, a young girl of about 11, who refuses to consummate their marriage.

 One day, an exhausted Yaweh visits Dr. Noyes.
 Yaweh is depressed to the point of wilfully allowing himself to die due to the treatment he has received from humanity.
 He tells Noyes that the people of the City threw offal, rotten fruit, and feces at his carriage and have assassinated him seven times.
 Yaweh remains depressed until he is inspired by a magic show Noah puts on to raise his spirits.
 Noah puts a penny under a glass bottle then fills the bottle with water.
-Due to refraction of the penny's image, the coin appears to vanish, but Yaweh becomes obsessed by the idea that the application of water can make things disappear.
+Due to refraction of the penny's image, the coin appears to vanish, but Yaweh becomes obsessed with the idea that the application of water can make things disappear.

 Soon Yaweh tells Noah to build an ark in preparation for the flood.
 Noah is resolutely obedient, but some in his family react negatively.
 Ham quickly marries Lucy, a mysterious seven-foot-tall woman with webbed fingers (a trait found only in angels, according to the novel) who is eventually revealed to be Lucifer in female form.
 As Yaweh leaves, Mottyl hears flies buzzing from within Yaweh's carriage and knows that Yaweh has resigned himself to death.